Every dollar you donate enables Kiski

 Thanks for making the Kiski Valley Food Bank Food Drive a great success!
 Thanks to all the businesses and neighborhoods who donated food and monies!
 And thanks to the volunteers who make the distribution happen each month.
 If you are interested in donating towards our May 2016 Food Drive, or are interested in volunteering, please phone: 1 - 724 - 610 - 2037

-The Kiski Valley Food Bank, founded in 2008, will celebrate six years of service to needy families and individuals throughout the region.
+The Kiski Valley Food Bank, founded in 2008, celebrates six years of service to needy families and individuals throughout the region.
 In six short years the food bank distribution has grown by more than 10 times with numbers growing each month.